 - a.
 Follow steps 1 and 2 above. - b.
 Lower the meter over the bridge at the first vertical.
 Position the probes at mid-depth for the vertical. - c.
 Wait for the readings to stabilize and record them on the field sheet. - d.
 Carefully raise the meter back up and move to the next vertical. - e.
 Repeat steps c through e until all the verticals have been sampled. - g.
 Remove guard.
-Rinse probes with DI.
 Replace storage cup.